nathan-gs/nathan-gs.github.com/_posts/2023-03-29-home-assistant-add-a-custom-component-in-nixos.md

 Finally we apply our config using `nixos-rebuild switch` and we reload Home Assistant.

 Your Home Assistant `custom_component` is now ready for use.

+#### Part 2

+In [Part 2]({% post_url 2023-07-03-home-assistant-add-a-custom-component-in-nixos-part2.md%}) we will take a look at adding an extra dependency which hasn't been packed yet.
+) we will take a look at adding an extra dependency which hasn't been packed yet.

 #### In the future